mateoLorenzo/bindin-mobile/README.md

 ## 📱 About The Project

-Bindin is a modern social polling application built with React Native and Expo.
-It allows users to create and participate in polls and forms, making it easy to gather opinions and information from your community.
+Bindin is a React Native implementation of a poll and form builder challenge, originally designed for web but adapted for mobile.
+The app enables users to create and participate in both simple polls and complex forms, featuring a modern dark theme UI and smooth animations.

+This project demonstrates the adaptation of web-focused requirements into a native mobile experience, maintaining the core functionality while embracing mobile-first design patterns and native UI components.

 ### Key Features

-- 📊 Create and participate in polls
+- 📊 Create and participate in single-choice polls with real-time results
-- 📝 Create custom forms with multiple question types
+- 📝 Build multi-question forms with various input types:
+  - Short answer text inputs
+  - Long answer text areas
+  - Numeric inputs
+  - Single choice options
-- 🎨 Modern and intuitive dark theme UI
+- 🎨 Custom-designed dark theme UI optimized for mobile
-- ⚡ Smooth animations and transitions
+- ⚡ Smooth animations and transitions between steps
-- 📱 Fully responsive design
+- 📱 Native mobile components and interactions
 - 💾 Local storage for data persistence
+- 🔍 Custom hints and placeholders for form questions

 ### Built With